Syrian air base falls, Assad forces under pressure

 AMMAN Syrian opposition fighters captured a military airport near the northern city of Aleppo on Tuesday in another military setback for President Bashar al-Assad's forces which have come under intensifying attack across the country.

-The airport is the latest military facility to fall under rebel control in a strategic region situated between Syria's industrial and commercial centre and the country's oil- and wheat-producing heartland to the east.
+The airport is the latest military facility to fall under rebel control in a strategic region situated between Syria's industrial and commercial center and the country's oil- and wheat-producing heartland to the east.

-The opposition said an army base situated near Aleppo Airport, which is both civilian and military, was overrun by rebels seeking to neutralise Assad's air power, which has been instrumental in preventing the rebels from taking over major urban centres.
+The opposition said an army base situated near Aleppo Airport, which is both civilian and military, was overrun by rebels seeking to neutralize Assad's air power, which has been instrumental in preventing the rebels from taking over major urban centers.

 The Syrian authorities have banned most independent media from the country, making verification of events on the ground difficult.